nikkaroraa/sakshat_website/README.md

 ### 2. Install Dependencies

-In order to install all the node dependencies, run the following commands (one by one:
+In order to install all the node dependencies, run the following commands (one by one):

 ```
 cd sakshat_website